mobounya/matcha/README.md

 ...
 ```

-Don't be scared to give too many details in a commit message, an over detailed commit message is better than a under detailed one.
+Don't be afraid to give too many details in a commit message, an over detailed commit message is better than a under detailed one.